 - Add in the garlic, and cook for 2 more minutes.

-- Add in the lentils, parmesan cheese, water, salt and pepper, and turn the heat to high.
+- Add in the lentils, parmesan cheese, and water, and turn the heat to high.

-- Simmer for 15 minutes, and then add in the rest of the spices.
+- Add in the salt, pepper, and cumin.
 Cook for 15 more minutes, or until lentils are tender.
 (It took me about 40 minutes total.)